libretro/docs/docs/library/scummvm.md

 ## Directories

-The ScummVM core's library name is 'libretro_scummvm'.
+The ScummVM core's library name is 'scummvm_libretro'.

 The ScummVM core saves/loads to/from these directories: